Where it all began

 At their first outreach in Mysore, their core team of dedicated experts operated on 32 children.

 Where we are today

 From small beginnings the foundation has grown considerably.
-We now we have a team of eight consultant cleft surgeons (out of twenty six in the country), and ten consultant anaesthetists working with us, drawn from hospitals across the north of England.
+We now we have a team of eight consultant cleft surgeons and ten consultant anaesthetists working with us, drawn from hospitals across Great Britain.

 Where we are going